Website Audit: Find What's Holding Your Rankings Back

 - Step 4, Backlink analysis: Complete backlink profile analysis using multiple data sources for accuracy

-- Step 5, Keyword research: Current rankings, keyword gaps, and prioritisation based on commercial value
+- Step 5, Phrase research: Current rankings, phrase gaps, and prioritisation based on commercial value

 - Step 6, Report compilation: All findings compiled into a structured report with prioritised recommendations